 Divorce leaves a lasting impression on your finances.
 What happens now can impact your status for years.
 The more you have to divide, the more complicated things become.

-Though there’s no legal difference, a high asset divorce comes with many potential hazards.
+Though there’s no legal difference from a run-of-the-mill divorce, a high-asset divorce comes with many additional potential hazards.
 These are just a few.
 If you have a lot to protect, it probably benefits you to retain an experienced divorce lawyer.

 Related Reading: If I Don’t Have A Will, Would My Ex Get Everything?